Manishthapa2022/Bike-sharing/README.md

 ## Summary
 After reviewing the visualizations, we can conclude that there are more Subscribers as compared to the customers and most of the subscribers are Males as compared to both Females and Unknown.
 Also, most of the trips are approx 5 minutes long and mostly concentrated at city center.
 Some of the visiualizations I would do would be following:
 * We should carry out an visualization to see how many women are there as compared to men at this city center location.
-Thi would help us understand if the less number of women subscribers aree bacuse of the less number of women or beacuse of fact that women dont subscribe to Bikek sharing services.
-Accordingly we can plan a future course of action based on the visualization.
+Thi would help us understand if the less number of women subscribers are bacuse of the less number of women or beacuse of fact that women dont subscribe to Bike sharing services.
+Accordingly we can plan a future course of action based on our analysis.
-* Another visualzation should be on how many subscribers are tourists and how many are office going folks.
+* We could also carry out visualization of the market share of the CitiBike in NYC aad also the overall numbers of women and men riders within the NYC.
+This will help us understand the riding habits off males and females and whether other companies are providing some favourable schemes/plan for females.
-*
+* Another visualzation should be on how many subscribers are tourists and how many are residents/Office staff.
+This will help us understand our customer base and we can further develop schemes to attract this group.